Taxes in Nigeria

 Companies Income Tax

 This is a tax chargeable on all companies (other than Companies engaged in petroleum operations) registered in Nigeria.
 It is an annual tax on the profits of registered companies, which profits must accrue in, be derived from, brought into, or received in Nigeria.
+However, for companies whose annual gross turnover of not more than N25 million would be completely exempted from paying CIT subject to timely filing of companies income tax returns.

 Capital Gains Tax